 UN Mission for the Referendum in Western Sahara (MINURSO) Mandate Renewal*

-- Post-script: On 30 October 2020, the Security Council adopted resolution 2548, renewing the mandate of MINURSO for one year.
-Thirteen members voted in favour of the resolution, while two members (Russia and South Africa) abstained.
+- Post-script (8 May 2019): On 30 April 2019, the Council adopted resolution 2468 renewing the mandate of MINURSO for six months.
+While thirteen members voted in favour of the resolution, two members (Russia and South Africa) cast abstentions (S/PV.8518).